kilbot73/Lord_Dampnut2/README.md

 This code will change Donald Trump to Lord Dampnut in Chrome browsers.
 This is just for a laugh.
 Enjoy.

-Copy the .js and .json into a folder then open by going to the Chrome extension directory chrome://extensions/ and select "developer mode" then click on "unpack extension" and select the folder.
+Copy the files into a folder then open that folder by going to the Chrome extension directory chrome://extensions/ and select "developer mode" then click on "unpack extension" and select the folder.

 Be good to one another.
 Peace.